tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 length.
 Thus, a recipient in possession of all bytes of a handshake message can reassemble the original unfragmented message.

+Relevant to fragmentation is the computation of the path MTU, which is discussed in {{pmtu-issues}}.

 ##  Replay Detection